How to Do the Charleston Dance – Steps, 20’s & 30’s Styles & History

 Charleston dance history

-Charleston is a name of the city, dance style, step and song.
-Scholars attribute the spread and invention of the geechee inspired Charleston dance to the Jenkins Orphanage Band boys from Charleston city, South Carolina.
-The Charleston song written by John P. Johnson, inspired by Gullah rhythms, became the signature tune for the dance.
+Scholars attribute its spread to the Jenkins Orphanage Band from Charleston, South Carolina.
+The famous Charleston song by James P. Johnson, inspired by Gullah rhythms, became the signature tune for the dance.

-If you’d like to learn about the origins of the dance there is a full blog on The History of The Charleston dance.
+📖 If you’d like to dive deeper into its origins, read my full article: The History of The Charleston dance.

 In this video you can learn 6 basic versions of how to do the Charleston “basic” step: groove walk, kicks, swinging kicks, 20’s twist, 20’s glide, and afro version “reverse twist”.

-How to do the 20s Charleston dance style?
+How to Do the 1920s Charleston Dance Style?

 20s Charleston is not only a step, it’s a style.
 A style that is defined by music, clothing style, manner and expression.
 20s Charleston was a craze during the Jazz Age.
 It is danced to ragtime, hot jazz and Charleston.
 In order to look authentic we should remember a few important technical elements on how to do the 20s Charleston:

-1. As it is danced to ragtime and hot jazz (early jazz, Dixieland, New Orleans jazz).
+• Music feel: As it is danced to ragtime and hot jazz (early jazz, Dixieland, New Orleans jazz).
 The music is syncopated and has a “rag” rhythm though it is still quite even.
-The accentuation is on 2 and 4 and so will be the bounce, as the bounce always reflects the music rhythm.
+Accent and bounce on beats 2 & 4.

 How to achieve this light yet energetic and powerful state when dancing Charleston 20s?
 How to handle this hell of a tempo and curvy, twisty moves?
 We need to adopt the right body state.
 The imagery for the Charleston body that I love to use is a puppet or marionette.
 This loose movement, fully working on release, using movement of the joints, so that every kick and move pops to every beat and syncopation in the music.